zhengwang125/RLTS/README.md

 # RLTS

-This is the Implementation of our paper "Trajectory Simplification with Reinforcement Learning" (ICDE 2021).
+This is the implementation of our paper "Trajectory Simplification with Reinforcement Learning" (ICDE 2021).

 ## Requirements